derekjwilliams/agricultural_data_sources/README.md

 This appears to be domestic data only, with no inspection data.
 But we need to examine the APIs to verify.

 I have obtained a key for these APIs, it was easy to obtain.
 We should have each person get their own key.
-I I have verified that the REST and GraphQL APIs both work, but have only taken a very quick look at the data, it does not seem applicable upon cursory inspection.
+I have verified that the REST and GraphQL APIs both work, but have only taken a very quick look at the data, it does not seem applicable upon cursory inspection.

 ### Description of the API